Where to Buy

 GBM Assessment (Score: 8.5/10)

 Written near the end of the Second World War, when Britain was still allied with the Soviet Union, Animal Farm initially struggled to find a publisher willing to risk offending a wartime partner.
-Its publication in 1945 proved prescient, as the Cold War soon vindicated Orwell's unflinching portrayal of revolutionary ideals betrayed by those who seize power in their name.
+Its publication in 1945 proved prescient, as the Cold War soon vindicated Orwell's clear-eyed portrayal of revolutionary ideals betrayed by those who seize power in their name.

 World War II, 1942-1945